 6. Turn a chip bag into a chip bowl.

-Roll the top of an opened chip bag inwards for a cleaner-looking edge.
-Then, poke the bottom corners of the bag in so it stands on its own.
+Roll the top of an opened chip bag inwards for a cleaner looking edge.
+Then poke the bottom corners of the bag in so it stands on its own.
 As the chips are eaten, roll the bag up from the bottom.
 These are called Walking Tacos!

-8. Make chicken wings in your slow cooker.
+8. Cook chicken wings in your air fryer or Crock-Pot.

-These wings from Damn Delicious may be the easiest you’ll ever make.
-Just throw thawed chicken wings into a Crock-Pot with a soy sauce mixture, and cook on high for 1 to 2 hours.
+Throw thawed and seasoned chicken wings into an air fryer or Crock-Pot.
+Cook on high for one to two hours.
 Broil them in the oven for a few minutes for really tender, fall-off-the-bone chicken wings.

 9. Use a salad spinner to evenly coat your wings.